SringayKeno/MechaCarStatisticalAnalysis/README.md

 <img width="818" alt="Screenshot (275)" src="https://user-images.githubusercontent.com/102890151/178132929-0df105f5-4588-4fd4-9980-2c8d888bff61.png">
 above, statistical summary of the linear regression model

-### Summary of Linear Regression to Predict MPG.
-3 Questions addressed
+### Summary of Linear Regression to Predict MPG with Three Questions Addressed

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?